Bioconductor/bioconductor.org/content/developers/how-to/git/faq.md

         fatal: remote error: FATAL: W any packages/myPackage nobody DENIED by fallthru (or you mis-spelled the reponame)

+    (you might have renamed the `origin` remote as `upstream`;
+    substitute `upstream` for `origin`.
 Check your remote,

         $ git remote -v
         origin  https://git.bioconductor.org/packages/myPackage.git (fetch)
         origin  https://git.bioconductor.org/packages/myPackage.git (push)

-    As a developer you should be using the SSH protocol, and not HTTPS.
-The origin, should be
+    As a developer you should be using the SSH protocol, but the `origin` remote is HTTPS.
+Use

-    `git@git.bioconductor.org:packages/myPackage` or your **SSH key is
-    not valid**.
+        git remote add origin git@git.bioconductor.org:packages/myPackage

+    to change the remote to the SSH protocol.
+Note the `:` after the host name in the SSH protocol, rather than the `/` in the HTTPS protocol.
+Confirm that the remote has been updated correctly with `git remote -v`.

+    If your remote is corret and you still see the message, then your SSH key is invalid.
+See the next FAQ.

 15. Before sending a question to the Bioc-devel mailing list about git, please check the output of the following commands for